Veronika271/-StandWithUkraine-Filter/readme.md

 ## The Algorithm

 The algorithm is a modified version of backgroundnet.py called my-filter.py.
 This algorithm is initialized by the following command: python3 my-filter.py [name of input file (the file you want to filter)] [name of output file].
 The file you want to filter can be a video, photograph, or live camera footage.
-At a certain point, the program uses a conditional statement to let the user choose their background image out of five options, which were explained above.
+At a certain point, the program uses a conditional statement to help the user choose their background image out of five options, which were explained above.
 Then, the input file is edited by backgroundnet.py to replace the background with the background chosen by the user.
 The resulting file it outputted under the name chosen by the user.

 ## Running this project